bitFez/Darbuka_Django_Babadum_Clone/README.md

 - between Git Pulls do not forget to run `pip install -r requirements.txt`

 - *if* new dependencies have been added run `pip freeze > requirements.txt`

+## TODOs
+- [] colour background of cells a pastel colour
+- [] randomise colours with page reload
+- [] Use HTMX to submit answers as clicks
+- [] auto load next question 2 seconds after answer is shown